baytelman/fullstack-interview/README.md

-# Goodtalk • Interview • Letters game!
+# Noken • Interview • Letters game!

-*Version 1.1*
+*Version 1.2*

 We ask you to read this file carefully before you begin writing a solution.
 There is a Q&A and an example section at the end of the file, which may help you to complete this challenge faster.

 If you decide to continue with this process, write us back WHEN you expect to submit your solution.
-This is really important so we can better arrange to wait for you, specially if you want to take a little longer.
+This is really important so we can better arrange to wait for you, specially if you want to take a little bit longer.

 If you decide NOT to continue with this process, let us know! ...
 So we don't keep sending your reminders.

 We sincerely thank you for your interest and your time.

 Best,
-The Goodtalk team!
+The Noken team!

 ## Create a React JS or React Native app

 - You can use any boilerplate or start project.
 If you need help with this, let us know and we will share a quick-starter project promptly.
 - Keep your code separated from the boilerplate, so it's easier to review your work.
+- We prefer TypeScript or typed JavaScript.

 ### The app